Posting days: Sunday and Wednesday and, sometimes, maybe, extra bits in between.

 One day, a few weeks ago, Isis and I are strolling around in Highbury when, in the distance, I spot the fuzzy outline of a puppy.
 Naturally, I can’t resist a closer encounter.

-He is, I learn, three month old rough collie Romeo.
+He is, I learn, three month old rough collie Sherlock.

 His companion is elder ‘sister’ Cinnamon.
-Their human provides dog day care in her own home, so Romeo isn’t short of canine socialising opportunities.
+Their human provides dog day care in her own home, so Sherlock isn’t short of canine socialising opportunities.

 Better still, as far as I am concerned, she is keen that he has a chance to socialise with people outside of his family circle, so yes, she’d be delighted for me to make a fuss of him.